WebRTC-Thesis-Unina/RTC_Attacks/3_heap_overflow_kamailio/README.md

 # Scenario 3: Memory Corruption
 ### Description
-In this scenario, due to a malformed request sent to the server, it crashes because of memory corruption: data is written beyond the dynamically allocated memory.
-There is no validation of the size of <i>tag</i> and <i>branch</i> in a SIP request.
-It causes segmentation fault and the termination of Kamailio container.
+In this scenario, due to a malformed request sent to the server, it crashes because of Memory Corruption: the data is written beyond the dynamically allocated memory.

 ### How to reproduce the issue
 In this scenario, the first step is to start the containers: